MOTOR VEHICLE EMISSIONS CHARACTERIZATION: IN-USE PERFORMANCE OF EMISSION CONTROL TECHNOLOGIES

 ), and an evaluation of the loading artifact that affects black carbon measurements made with aethalometers (2

-SUPPORTING DRY ANAEROBIC DIGESTION OF MUNICIPAL SOLID WASTE-T0-ENERGY
+QUANTIFYING EMISSIONS FROM DRY ANAEROBIC DIGESTION OF MUNICIPAL SOLID WASTE-TO-ENERGY

 UC Berkeley and Lawrence Berkeley National Lab, supported by the California Energy Commission, are partnering with the Zero Waste Energy Development Company (ZWEDC) to better quantify the emissions benefits and policy and economic barriers to converting organic municipal solid waste to energy.
 ZWEDC operates the world's largest anaerobic digestion facility in the world.
 Diversion of waste for the anaerobic production of biogas reduces landfill methane emissions (which comprise 20% of California's anthropogenic methane inventory), supports municipal "zero-waste" goals, and helps California build its renewable energy portfolio.